Serves:10 to 12 |

 Cook Time:1-1/2 hours

 Well, so much for closing my kitchen for the season.
 Truth is, I can never stay out of the kitchen.
-Too many intriguing things to try, like this recipe from my old pal Jed in New York.
+Too many intriguing things to try, like this recipe from my old pal Jed.
 It’s been sitting on my desk, waiting for the right time to pull out my chili pot.
 Since Jed calls it El Paso Real Texas Chili*, the right time seemed to be December 31, when my alma mater played in the Sun Bowl in that very city.
 However, we ended up eating it the next day while watching Oregon play Ohio State in the Rose Bowl.
 And that was better for two reasons.
 One, like all stews, this is superb on the second day.
-And two, with all the red wine and garlic going on in there, it’s really a cross between spaghetti sauce and chili, which means it’s great on pasta.
+And two, with all the red wine and garlic going on in there, it’s really a cross between spaghetti sauce and chili, which means it’s also great on pasta.
 Which just happens to be the way they serve it in Cincinnati.
 Which just happens to be in Ohio.
 Which just happens to be the state where Jed went to college.
 So two states in one bowl and two ways of making dinner.

 *he actually calls it El Paso Gas-o Chili, but that’s just Jed